traceytrinita/ForeSight/README.md

 Step 1: Download the file from github https://github.com/traceytrinita/ForeSight.git

-Step 2: Drag to desktop
+Step 2: Drag the folder to desktop

 Step 3: Open terminal from the folder